Mox93/cocoon/README.md

 ## Installation

 This package can be install with or without Faker.
-If the built-in dynamic variables will be used, then install it as following:
+If the built-in dynamic variables are going to be used, then install it as following:

 ```bash
 pip install pynamic[faker]